Tag Archives: morocco overland

 • One tap track recording

-• Tablet/Gaia less good
+• Samsung tablet/Gaia less good

-• Gaia GPS requires subscription
+• Gaia GPS requires subscription for good stuff

 • Hard to tap and manage on the move